 The commutative monoid of the Maybe monad

-, sending every type to the unit type ()
+namely *, sending every type to the unit type (), and a

 transformation \(\mu: Maybe \circ Maybe \to Maybe\) via precompositions with